George Frederick Boyle: Biography

-Boyle was born in Sydney, New South Wales, on June 29, 1886.
+Boyle was born in the Sydney suburb of Woollahra, New South Wales, on June 29, 1886.
+His father, George E. Boyle, was a teacher of singing and conductor of the Sydney Choral Society, and his mother, Elizabeth J. "Lizzie" Boyle (died 7 July 1936), a leading Sydney pianist and accompanist.
 He was taught the piano by his mother and later by Sydney Moss.
-In 1901, aged 14 or 15, he made a concert tour of more than 280 towns and cities in Australia and New Zealand; this was the first of a number of tours.
+In 1901, aged 14 or 15, he made a concert tour of New South Wales with John Lemmone's concert company, later with the Russian pianist Mark Hambourg through towns and cities in Australia and New Zealand.
 In 1904, the visiting Polish pianist Ignacy Jan Paderewski met Boyle and suggested that he study with Ferruccio Busoni in Berlin.
-Boyle was touring with Mark Hambourg at the time, and it was Hambourg who ensured Boyle was introduced to Busoni in 1905.
+Boyle was touring with Hambourg at the time, and it was he who ensured Boyle was introduced to Busoni.
 He studied with Busoni for five years, from 1905 to 1910.
 He was to recall Busoni as "the greatest single influence to which circumstance or my own design have ever subjected me".
 In 1909 Boyle played Chopin's 1st Piano Concerto at The Proms, under Henry Wood, an engagement that Busoni had secured for him.

 Also in 1909, Busoni edited Franz Liszt's Polonaise No. 2 by replacing the existing ending, which he considered unsatisfactory, with a more fitting brilliant cadenza and coda, and dedicated this edition to George Frederick Boyle.
 Boyle himself became renowned as a performer of Liszt's Sonata in B minor.

 After moving to the United States in 1910, Boyle gave the American premiere of Debussy's Préludes.
 On Busoni's recommendation, he taught at the Peabody Institute (1910–22), succeeding his Australian countryman Ernest Hutcheson as head of the piano department when aged only 24.
-He then taught at the Curtis Institute of Music (1924–26), and the Juilliard School (1923–40).
+He then taught at the Curtis Institute of Music (1924–26), and the Institute of Musical Art and its successor, the Juilliard School (1923–40).
 His students included Aaron Copland, Alex North, Samuel Barber and Elmer Burgess.